Scout24/hiring/wanted-next-generation-software-engineer.md

 [![Our YouTube](https://cloud.githubusercontent.com/assets/1098414/17675781/8301b5ea-632b-11e6-9519-470a7b8c096e.png)](https://www.youtube.com/channel/UCeh0x77J4sv2E1IFMzAEiBw)

-Our teams are cross-functional, we do not divide engineers on backend, frontend, QA or Ops.
+Our teams are cross-functional.
+We do not divide engineers on backend, frontend, QA or Ops.
 It is OK to be deeply specialised in one of the fields, but you should be ready to work in any area.

 For our backends we generally use `Scala` but we also use `Ruby` and `Bash` scripts for deployment.
 When working with `AWS` Lambda we mostly use `Scala` but we also use `NodeJS`.
-We build microservices by the principle of “Share nothing” to achieve as much autonomy as possible.
-Our teams use the `Play` Framework and `Akka` stack with Actors, Streams & Http.
+We build microservices with the principle of “Share nothing” to achieve as much autonomy as possible.
+Our teams use the `Play` Framework and `Akka` stack with Actors, Streams and Http.
 To achieve high availability, performance and scalability of our services and to use best practices we consult and work directly with Lightbend (ex Typesafe), [Codecentric](https://www.codecentric.de/) and [ThoughtWorks](https://www.thoughtworks.com).

 Our frontend is built with the principle of “Mobile first” in mind (Mobile Web).
 We do responsive design with help of `SCSS` and we care about page load.
 We try to minimize external `JS` libraries and prefer pure `JS` (`Vanilla JS`).

 Feel free to check out some of our Open Sourced frontend libraries:

 - https://github.com/AutoScout24/showcar-pictures
 - https://gitlab.com/web-experience/showcar-ui

 Also our Web Experience team built Bootstrap library with AutoScout24 styles: https://web-experience.gitlab.io/showcar-ui/

-You as a team member are responsible for code quality and for covering this code with tests.
+You as a team member are responsible for code quality and for covering your code with tests.
 Of course you should feel free to use knowledge and experience from our QA engineers.
 So, do not write bad code, write good code! ;)

 Candidate should not be scared of working with the command line.
 We are using the concept "You build it, you run it", so the team is responsible for owning microservices in `AWS`, therefore you should be ready to fix problems during "on call" duty.
-We as a team are responsible for implementing all the necessary monitoring \ alerting tools, to be aware of what's going on with our microservices on production.
+Each team us responsible for implementing all the monitoring and alerting tools necessary to be aware of what's going on with their microservices on production.

 If you would like to know more about why we chose `AWS` and how it works for us, you can read it in our Amazon Web Services Case Study (article in German)[picture ↓ is clickable]:

 [![AWS Case Study](https://cloud.githubusercontent.com/assets/1098414/17675782/870152ea-632b-11e6-8bd6-9e78b409e341.png)](https://aws.amazon.com/de/solutions/case-studies/autoscout24/)

-You should be open to do a lot of (self-) education and be open to learn new things.
+You should be open to do a lot of (self-) education and be open to learning new things.
 AutoScout24 provides a lot of training and is invested in each employee to become smarter and better in what they do.
 This is an integral part of our company culture.
 All of the IT people at AutoScout24 are passionate about technology.
 Almost every week there are 1-3 workshops from employees, where someone is explaining or showing what cool stuff they did, implemented or discovered.

 So if all of this sounds interesting for you we would be happy to receive your CV.
 Feel free to contact one of our colleagues [picture ↓ is clickable]: